Chandramukhi: India

 Chandramukhi grossed ₹8.4 million in 11 days in eight screens in Chennai.
 In the Santham screen of Sathyam Cinemas, around 22,000 tickets were sold for the first 10 days of its release.
 Chandramukhi grossed ₹30 million in Coimbatore, beating the ₹24.5 million record set there by Padayappa.
 Chandramukhi received ₹60 million as Minimum Guarantee (MG) from theatres in North Arcot, South Arcot and Chengalpattu districts collectively.
 It was also a hit in Kerala where it grossed ₹711,545 in four days, doing better than the Mohanlal starrer Chandrolsavam, which also released on 14 April 2005, but grossed ₹523,340 during the same period of time.

 The film's theatrical run lasted 890 days at Shanthi Theatre, beating the 62-year record set by the 1944 film Haridas, which ran for 784 days at the Broadway theatre, also in Chennai.
 The New Indian Express estimates that it grossed ₹650 million (US$14.3 million in 2005).
 It was the longest running South Indian film, until surpassed by the Telugu film Magadheera (2009), which completed a theatrical run of 1000 days in April 2012.
+According to Hindustan Times, it emerged the highest-grossing Indian film of 2005.